 A mommy makeover is a customized combination of body rejuvenation plastic surgery proc...

-The cosmetic aspect of rhinoplasty surgery usually involves the appearance of the nose, including changing the tip and/or dorsum and their relative proportions.
-The reconstructive component is correction of a nasal septal deformity or nasal turbinate surgery.
+The cosmetic aspect of rhinoplasty surgery usually involves the appearance of the nose, including changing the tip and dorsum and their relative proportions.
+The reconstructive component is the correction of a nasal septal deformity or nasal turbinate surgery.

 If you are considering surgery to change the shape of your nose, the current options are much greater than ever before.
 Rhinoplasty surgery has advanced in recent years, giving both plastic surgeons and patients many more options.
 Computer imaging has greatly enhanced the ability to customize cosmetic rhinoplasty surgery.
 Dr. Miguel Delgado can give you a realistic “before and after” image of the proposed outcome.
 This is an excellent communication technique.
-Through an analysis of facial proportions and angles, one can better fit one’s nose to the facial anatomy.
+By analyzing facial proportions and angles, one can better fit one’s nose to the facial anatomy.
 Today, the emphasis is on individual customization.
 All noses should not look the same.

 |Procedure||What It Does||Surgery||Recovery||Results|